fireinrain/github-trending/README.md

 ## C++

+* 【2024-04-04】[city-super / Octree-GS](https://github.com/city-super/Octree-GS) - Octree-GS: Towards Consistent Real-time Rendering with LOD-Structured 3D Gaussians
+* 【2024-04-04】[owasp-modsecurity / ModSecurity](https://github.com/owasp-modsecurity/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs.
+It has a robust event-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real-time analys…
 * 【2024-04-03】[city\-super / Octree\-GS](https://github.com/city-super/Octree-GS) - Octree\-GS: Towards Consistent Real\-time Rendering with LOD\-Structured 3D Gaussians
 * 【2024-04-03】[owasp\-modsecurity / ModSecurity](https://github.com/owasp-modsecurity/ModSecurity) - ModSecurity is an open source, cross platform web application firewall (WAF) engine for Apache, IIS and Nginx that is developed by Trustwave's SpiderLabs  It has a robust event\-based programming language which provides protection from a range of attacks against web applications and allows for HTTP traffic monitoring, logging and real\-time analys…
 * 【2024-04-02】[Taiga74164 / SLA-Cheeto](https://github.com/Taiga74164/SLA-Cheeto) - Solo Leveling:ARISE cheat using DLL Proxying